 Your total daily water needs depend on your weight and the total amount of fluid losses you have had (through sweat, urination, etc).
 The general recommendation, however, is that you drink at least 8 glasses of water (2 liters) each day.

-Tea is rich in caffeine, which makes it a stimulant.mount is more than enough to cause heart palpitations and restlessness even in those without underlying anxiety.
+Tea is rich in caffeine, which makes it a stimulant.
+A moderate amount for some is more than enough to cause heart palpitations and restlessness even in those without underlying anxiety.

 1. It Can Cause or Exaggerate Restlessness and Anxiety